AvaProtocol/OAK-docs/_docs/product-use-cases.md

 ---
 title: Product Use Cases
-subtitle: Exploring potentials - a collection of use cases for OAK's Automation technology
+subtitle: Exploring potentials - a collection of use cases for Ava Protocol's Automation technology
 author: chris
 tags: [develop]
 date: 2022-02-03
 ---

-💡 Use cases that OAK Network enables for decentralized applications on DotSama parachains.
+💡 Use cases that Ava Protocol enables for decentralized applications on DotSama parachains.

 ---

-Prior to Substrate and the OAK Network, scheduling and automating blockchain transactions required off-chain cron jobs run on centralized servers or semi-on-chain “keepers”; both of which require sacrificing custody of assets and/or security of private keys.
+Prior to Substrate and the Ava Protocol, scheduling and automating blockchain transactions required off-chain cron jobs run on centralized servers or semi-on-chain “keepers”; both of which require sacrificing custody of assets and/or security of private keys.

-The OAK Network enables any dApp or parachain to trustlessly automate blockchain transactions by using a simple “event” trigger and “action” pair made possible by our event-driven execution kernel built on Substrate.
+The Ava Protocol enables any dApp or parachain to trustlessly automate blockchain transactions by using a simple “event” trigger and “action” pair made possible by our event-driven execution kernel built on Substrate.

-Here we explore many of the use cases that are open to dApps and parachains building with OAK Network.
+Here we explore many of the use cases that are open to dApps and parachains building with Ava Protocol.
 Join our [Telegram](https://t.me/OAKNetworkCommunity) and [Discord](https://discord.gg/UaqqV6wE) communities to discuss [#partnerships](https://discord.gg/uTcmAWFY)!

 ## Time-based triggers